Today’s Purpose

-Let me live a day of acceptance, Lord.
+Let me discern and live a worthy purpose, Lord.

 Consider: